claudinec/www.claudinec.net/content/about/index.md

 I worked "in tech" for about fifteen years but in 2019 I was looking for more balance between technology and the humanities and between work and "life".
 I retrained in Information Management during the world's longest lockdowns and now work for the [Australian Queer Archives](https://queerarchives.org.au/) as I explore what a midlife GLAMRous career change might look like.
 I'm still wrangling spreadsheets at work but I appreciate not having my entire work day occupied with technology problems.
 It's even enabled me to rediscover the fun of programming as a hobby.

-I live and work on the lands of the [Wurundjeri Woi Wurrung](https://www.wurundjeri.com.au/) and Yalukit-willam (Boonwurrung) peoples in what is commonly known as Melbourne, Australia.
+I live and work on the lands of the [Wurundjeri Woi Wurrung](https://www.wurundjeri.com.au/) and Yalukit-willam ([Bunurong](https://www.bunuronglc.org/)) peoples in what is commonly known as Melbourne, Australia.
 If you're in the same part of the world, you can learn more about [identifying traditional owners](https://aiatsis.gov.au/whose-country) and view a general [map](https://aiatsis.gov.au/explore/map-indigenous-australia) on the AIATSIS website.

 ## About this site